-I am interested in a wide range of problems in machine learning, speech and language processing, and optimization.
-Specific areas that interest me include deep learning, speech recognition, and applications of machine learning to cyber security, computational biology and education.
-In the past I have also worked on low resource language processing, low rank matrix and tensor methods, sports analytics, prosodic feature extraction and structure detection, detecting social phenomena in language (e.g. subgroups), articulatory feature detection and formant tracking.
+My primary interest in is the use of machine learning, particularly deep learning, to solve problems in collaboration with domain experts across a wide range of disciplines, including astronomy, biology, chemistry, climate science, cybersecurity, education, energy efficiency and materials science.
+I am also interested in multimodal and fewshot learning, spoken language processing and optimization.
+In the past I have worked on low resource language processing, low rank matrix and tensor methods, detecting deception in social media, sports analytics, prosodic feature extraction and structure detection, detecting social phenomena in language (e.g. subgroups), articulatory feature detection and formant tracking.

 If you are a graduate student or motivated undergraduate student with research interests aligned with or adjacent to mine, feel free to send me an email or stop by during office hours to chat about possible research projects.